Work Life Balance – Managing a Business and Family Life

 - ………..and more.

-There are plus points about running my own business or else I wouldn’t be doing it.
+There are plus points to running my own business or else I wouldn’t be doing it, however it is not the easy option.

 I can manage my own work schedule.
 This helps when it comes to sports day, teacher meetings and other situations where I want to be there to support the children.